UelitonFreitas/instadog/README.md

 - Was used ADR tool to handle architectural decisions.
 It is possible to check the documentation and tools [here](https://github.com/npryce/adr-tools).

 ### How to test

+ It is possible to check CI status [here](https://github.com/UelitonFreitas/instadog/actions).

 #### UI/Integration tests

 To run UI/Integration run the follow command with a running emulator: